 Those imperfections?
-Well, for starters it feels big.
-At 2153mm it’s around 200mm wider than a Porsche 911 Turbo, a fact that is exacerbated by the Vantage’s low-slung driving position, high-set dashboard and slimline windscreen, all of which combine to create a feeling of claustrophobia.
-The first few miles brings the intermittent ‘thud-thud’ of cats eyes as you acclimatize to the Aston’s size.
+Well, for starters, it feels big.
+At 2153mm it’s 129mm wider than a modern 992 Porsche 911 Turbo, a fact that is exacerbated by the Vantage’s low-slung driving position, high-set dashboard and slimline windscreen.
+It’s certainly not a car that feels instantly intuitive to drive, the corners of the car can be difficult to define, and its outright width means you’ll catch more than a few catseyes in the first few miles of driving.

-The rest is all good news.
-Firstly, that ride settles down in all other scenarios, and is particularly calming on the motorway, where it's among the more relaxed of its peers.
-The suspension does, to its credit, also endow the Vantage with good body control through corners, and stiffer modes can ramp this up where required.
-Ultimately it's still not as composed as say, the aforementioned 911 or R8, but the car's movements are always predictable.
-Traction is a marked improvement on earlier cars, the rear axle now taking the turbocharged V8's power in its stride (though you can't take too many liberties with 505lb ft to play with).
+Ultimately it's still not as composed as a 911 or R8, but the car’s movements are always predictable.
+Traction is a marked improvement on earlier cars, the rear axle now taking the turbocharged V8’s power in its stride (though you can’t take too many liberties with 505lb ft to play with).

 In this review

 - 2Aston Martin Vantage – engine, gearbox and tech specs

 - 3Aston Martin Vantage – performance and 0-60 time

 - 4Aston Martin Vantage – ride and handling - currently reading

 - 5Aston Martin Vantage – MPG and running costs

 - 6Aston Martin Vantage – interior and tech